Financial risk management: Commercial and retail banking

 are, by nature, more conservative than Investment banks, earning steady income from lending and deposits; their focus is more on the "banking book" than the "trading book".

 The biggest concern here - as mentioned - is the credit risk due to loan defaults from individuals or businesses.
-Liquidity risk, in this context not having enough liquid assets to meet withdrawal demands, is also a major focus; while interest rate risk concerns the impact of interest rate changes on net interest margins (the spread between deposit and loan rates).
+Liquidity risk - in this context deposit risk, i.e. not having enough liquid assets to meet withdrawal demands - is also a major focus; while interest rate risk concerns the impact of interest rate changes on net interest margins (the spread between deposit and loan rates).

 For these banks, regulatory oversight is often tighter due to their direct impact on the financial system.
 Thus they are also highly regulated under Basel III and national banking laws, and will also be subject to regular stress testing by central banks; and all regulations above then apply (with local exceptions; e.g. an LCR "threshold" in the US).
 Additional to these, however, they must maintain high capital and liquidity ratios to protect depositors; see CAMELS rating system.

 Given their business model and risk appetite, as outlined, various differences result vs risk management at investment banks.